-Hospice Care of the Lowcountry is pleased to introduce our Medical Directors, Dr. Robert Brouillard and Dr. Jonathon Sack.
-Together, they bring over 30 years of experience in Internal Medicine, Medical Oncology and Hematology.
+Hospice Care of the Lowcountry is pleased to introduce our Medical Director, Dr. Robert Brouillard.
+Together with our Hospice Physicians, Dr. Gary Thomas and Dr. Stephen Tiley, and our Lowcountry Palliative Care Medical Director, Dr. Hayda Perdue, they bring over 40 years of experience in Internal Medicine, Medical Oncology, and Hematology.

 Robert Brouillard, MD